madhaviswamy/madhaviswamy.github.io/README.md

 Welcome to the Library Reservation System!
 This project provides a simple reservation system for books, movies, and periodicals through user-friendly web interface.
 Users can browse available items and make reservations online.

 The UI is connected to a Springboot backend and MySql database.
-The entire application is contained within the `LibraryCapstone` folder with the UI and backend in separate folders.
-Every
+The entire application is contained within the `LibraryCapstone` folder with the UI and backend in separate folders with a binding Dockerfile.

 ## Setup Instructions
 To set up and run the application locally, follow these steps:

     git clone https://github.com/Irenexp/LibraryCapstone.git
+    docker-compose up

+Install dependencies at root of UI directory.

+    npm install react-bootstrap bootstrap
+    npm install styled-components

 ## Contributors
 Andrew Swinney (@andrewswinney)